TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 19/Luke 19.21.md

 ---

-for I feared thee, because thou art an austere man: thou takest up that which thou layedst not down, and reapest that which thou didst not sow.
+for I feared you, because you are an exacting man.
+You take up that which you didn't lay down, and reap that which you didn't sow.'